doerlbh/UnsupervisedAttentionMechanism/README.md

 If you find this work helpful, please try the models out and cite our work.
 Thanks!

-    @article{lin2019constraining,
+    @article{lin2020regularity,
-      title={{Constraining Implicit Space with Minimum Description Length: An Unsupervised Attention Mechanism across Neural Network Layers}}, author={Lin, Baihan},
+      title={Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers}, author={Lin, Baihan},
-      journal={arXiv preprint arXiv:1902.10658},
+      journal={Entropy},
-      year={2019}
+      year={2021}
     }

-An earlier version of the work was presented at the IJCAI 2019 Workshop on Human Brain and Artificial Intelligence in Macau, China.
-See the slides [here](https://www.baihan.nyc/pdfs/IJCAI_RN_slides.pdf) (with only partial results in the arXiv above).
+An earlier version of the work was also presented at the IJCAI 2019 Workshop on Human Brain and Artificial Intelligence in Macau, China.
+See the slides [here](https://www.baihan.nyc/pdfs/IJCAI_RN_slides.pdf) (with only partial results, unlike the full extended journal referenced above).